clark800/hget/README.md

 # Introduction

-hget is a minimalist HTTP/HTTPS download utility written in C.
+hget is a minimalist HTTP/HTTPS client and download utility written in C.

 #### Features
 * Download progress can be sent to an external progress bar utility.